Catalan matroid decompositions of certain positroids: Introduction

 Here, a permutation \emph{avoids} $123$ if it has no (not necessarily consecutive) increasing subsequence of length $3$.
 In the special case that $w = w_0 = n(n-1)\cdots 1$, Theorem~\ref{thm:Pw-formula} reads $\#\P_{w_0} = C_{n+1}$.
-In fact, $\P_{w_0}$ is isomorphic to the rank $n+1$ Catalan matroid $\C_{n+1}$ considered by Ardila, whose bases are the Dyck paths of length $2n+2$, each path viewed as the set of its upsteps \cite{catalan-matroid}.
-Theorem~\ref{thm:Pw-formula} arises from a stronger structural result for $\P_w$ (cf. Theorem~\ref{thm:matroid-structure} below).
+In fact, $\P_{w_0}$ is isomorphic to the rank $n+1$ Catalan matroid $\C_{n+1}$ defined by Ardila, whose bases are the Dyck paths of length $2n+2$, each path viewed as the set of its upsteps \cite{catalan-matroid}.